Who Should Take This Course and Why

 The Preparation Course is open to the public.
 If a Preparation Course student applies for the MSFM program, the student's participation in the Preparation Course (and in any other coursework providing math background for the MSFM program) will be taken into account, in making the MSFM admissions decision (with no guarantee of admission).

-Lectures cover topics in Calculus, Probability, Linear Algebra, and Matlab.
+Lectures cover topics in Calculus, Probability, Linear Algebra, and Python.

 Spanning two modules, the Preparation Course is summarized as follows:Module 1: Calculus and Probability

-Calculus: Limits and series, differential and integral calculus in one and multiple dimensions, implicit differentiation, integration by parts, Taylor’s Theorem, application of calculus in mathematical finance.
+Calculus: Limits and series, differential and integral calculus in one and multiple dimensions, implicit differentiation, integration by parts, Taylor’s Theorem, convexity and Jensen's inequality, L'Hospital's rule, application of calculus in mathematical finance.

-Probability: Combinatorics, discrete and continuous probability distributions, density functions and cumulative density function, conditional probability and expectation, central limit theorem, strong law of large numbers, application of probability theory in solving quant interview questions.Module 2: Linear Algebra and Matlab
+Probability: Combinatorics, discrete and continuous probability distributions, density functions and cumulative distribution function, conditional probability and conditional expectation, central limit theorem, moment-generating functions, strong law of large numbers, application of probability theory in solving quant interview questions.Module 2: Linear Algebra and Python

-Linear Algebra: Linear transformation and matrices, systems of linear equations, fundamental theorem of linear algebra, eigenvalues and eigenvectors, spectral decomposition, diagonalization, orthogonality, projection and least square approximation, determinants, positive-definite matrices and covariance matrices, SVD and Principal Component Analysis.
+Linear Algebra: Vectors and matrices, systems of linear equations, fundamental theorem of linear algebra, vector spaces and subspaces, eigenvalues and eigenvectors, spectral decomposition, diagonalization, orthogonality and orthogonalization, projection and linear regression, determinants, positive-definite matrices and covariance matrices, SVD and Principal Component Analysis, application of linear algebra in finance.

-Matlab: Fundamentals of programming, data structures and types, named and anonymous functions, curve and surface plotting, examples illustrating calculus, linear algebra and probability concepts, and assignments covering Monte Carlo simulation and variance analysis, root finding, numerical integration, implied volatility, Markov chain, curve fitting.
+Python: Fundamentals of Python programming, data visualization using Matplotlib, numerical computation using Numpy, Scipy, and Sympy, examples illustrating calculus, linera algebra and probability concepts, and assignments covering Monte Carlo simulation and variance analysis, root finding, numerical integration, and Markov chain.

 This course is not taken for credit nor are students enrolled through the University's Registrar system.
 Therefore, an official University of Chicago transcript is not available.
 There are no exams and official course grades are not given.